-Apply layouts to You can also specify the sheets to which you want to apply Table lay outs.
+Apply layouts to here the user can specify the sheets to which the Table Layouts will be applied.

 TOC Entry Location(s) The TOC entry is the text that appears in the table of contents, which then you add in to your Tables emf screen.
 Click on TOC Entry Location(s) and now click on the question text in the data area > Right click > TOC Entry Part 1 like below.

 Click Apply and you will see that the TOC is updated with the Question texts as shown below.